iinalepisto/Todo/README.md

 # Todo

 Todo app that stores Todos into a database.
-You can add, remove and edit your Todos.
+You can add, remove and edit your Todos.<br>
+Build with react, node.js, mongodb and express.<br>

 <img width="959" alt="Näyttökuva_20230202_121449" src="https://user-images.githubusercontent.com/108327960/217296499-c1947f7b-1cb0-4418-a9fc-f8f2fa33b37b.png">